 The love for this merchandise proved that McDonald’s had a following.
 It also paved the way for a future of Happy Meal toys that delight kids and collectors to this very day!

-Did You Know?: The idea of Ronald McDonald came from Bozo the Clown.
-McDonald’s commercials aired during Bozo’s show, and ad execs for the fast food restaurant were inspired to create a clown of their own to appeal to the kids.
+The idea of Ronald McDonald came from Bozo the Clown.
+McDonald’s commercials aired during the show, and ad execs were inspired to create a clown of their own to appeal to the kids.

-By the end of the year, McDonald’s moved away from their own branded toys into something more special.
-They partnered with huge companies for themed Happy Meal toys.
+By the end of the year, McDonald’s partnered with huge companies for themed Happy Meal toys.
 The prize inside were inspired by toys, shows, movies, and games released by:

 - 20th Century Fox